In the past several years, credit card issuers have become significantly more competitive when it comes to small business cards.

 - You can get up to 250,000 points back per year using this redemption method

-So that means you’re looking at getting up to ~1.33 cents of value per point using this redemption option, which isn’t bad at all.
+That means you’re looking at getting up to ~1.33 cents of value per point using this redemption option, which is quite good.
+That’s another advantage of having the Amex Business Gold Card.

 While you can redeem Membership Rewards points towards the cost of merchandise, towards gift cards, or to pay off your statement, these aren’t good uses of your points.
 You’ll typically get less than one cent of value per point, so that’s not how I’d redeem them.